guardium-gitops/multi-tenancy-gitops/doc/openshift-container-storage-recipe.md

 # Deploy OpenShift Container Storage

 > ###### Note
-> This method is not supported in ROKS.
-For ROKS deployments, follow the instructions in the [ROKS documentation](https://cloud.ibm.com/docs/openshift?topic=openshift-deploy-odf-vpc)
+> This method is not supported for ROKS clusters.
+Follow the instructions in the [ROKS documentation](https://cloud.ibm.com/docs/openshift?topic=openshift-deploy-odf-vpc) to deploy storage.

 ## Infrastructure - Kustomization.yaml